raspberrypi/libcamera/Documentation/guides/application-developer.rst

 Request completion events can be emitted for requests which have been canceled, for example, by unexpected application shutdown.
-To avoid an application processing invalid image data, it’s worth checking that the request has completed successfully.
+To avoid an application processing invalid image data, it's worth checking that the request has completed successfully.
 The list of request completion statuses is available in the `Request::Status`_ class enum documentation.